input-output-hk/adrestia/docs/process/QA-Approach.md

 Badges on cardano-wallet repository.
 :::

-#### Code coverage

-May be a bit controversial to some.
-Off course, you can have 100% coverage and have really lousy tests.
-But still it is a good indicator of the areas in the code base that need more attention.

-As for `cardano-wallet`, code coverage will be back soon.

 #### Visualize

 If there is an opportunity to visualize results of our tests we'll go for it.
 Good example in `cardano-wallet` are benchmarks.
 Raw numbers gathered by benchmarking scripts are not very convenient to analyze.